 Not Skilled Enough or the Industry Has Changed?

 After being away from the workforce, you may feel that your skills have weakened or that you need to learn new things.
-Whether you feel you need to brush up on your abilities or acquire a new skill set, the Career Services Center can help you recognize the marketable skills and talents you have.
+Whether you feel you need to brush up on your abilities or acquire a new skill set, the Department of Career Planning and Development can help you recognize the marketable skills and talents you have.
 It can also help you set goals and make a concrete plan of how to get more education or training if you need it.